 Boundary Waters Suggested Personal Gear List

 Wet Shoes: These can range from an old pair of sneakers, high tech water shoes, or boots.
-Your feet will get wet when you enter/exit the canoe in the water (WE ONLY RENT KEVLAR CANOES WHICH REQUIRE A WET ENTRY/EXIT.
-THE CANOES ARE NOT TO BE DRAGGED ONTO ROCKS SO THAT YOUR FEET DON’T GET WET!); These shoes will also be used for portaging, therefore you need something that provides good ankle support.
-A pair of rubber knee-high ankle boots will work just fine.
-Rubber boats are nice for spring and fall trips when the water is cool.
+Your feet will get wet when you enter/exit the canoe in the water (WE ONLY RENT KEVLAR CANOES WHICH REQUIRE A WET ENTRY/EXIT; THE CANOES ARE NOT TO BE DRAGGED ONTO ROCKS).
+These shoes will also be used for portaging, therefore you need something that provides good ankle support.
+A pair of rubber knee-high boots will work just fine.
+Rubber boots are also nice for spring and fall trips when the water is cool.

 Camp shoes: A lightweight pair of hiking boots, sport sandals, or sneakers.

 Comfortable socks: Wool or some type of synthetic fiber works best.

 Synthetic long underwear (Top and bottom): (Fall and Spring Trips May & Sept-Oct)

 Wind jacket: A Gore-Tex rain jacket can double as a wind shell, but sitting around the campfire tends to put burn holes in them.
 An inexpensive nylon anorak will save that expensive Gore-Tex for when you really need it.

 2 long sleeve synthetic quick dry shirts: Great for sun and bug protection

 2-3 T-shirts: This is up to the individual.
 We bring (2)…one we use for paddling and portaging, and one that stays clean for those days that we relax around camp.

 Fleece jacket or pullover: Wool will also work, but no cotton sweatshirts.

 Rain gear: WATERPROOF!!!
 We recommend Gore-Tex or a comparable waterproof breathable fabric.